 Faced with increasing public opposition to urban development, Seoul could have taken the easy way out.
 Fortunately, the city chose to face its challenges and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.

-- An increasing vocal populace largely left of development decisions in the past proved to be a hindrance to Seoul’s urban development since the 90s.
-Instead of taking the easy way out and tapering off controversial projects, the city took on the challenge of engaging its citizens for all development projects.
+An increasing vocal populace largely left of development decisions in the past opposed regularly to Seoul’s urban development since the 90s.
+Instead of taking the easy way out and tapering off controversial projects, the city took on the challenge of engaging its citizens.